abegong/awesome-ux-for-uncertainty/README.md

 * If you'd like to add a whole new section, please create an issue and we can discuss it there.
 * If you have other questions, comments, ideas, or just want to compare notes on this subject, you can reach me in the smoking remains of twitter at [@abegong](https://twitter.com/abegong).
 DMs open.

+Huge thanks for @drmann86 for his help pulling resources from the talk over into this repo.

 ## Table of contents

 * Blog posts